Food Resilience: How Do We Do It

 - Visit a local farmers’ market (see this listing of farmers markets in the Twin Cities).

 - Up for a challenge?
 Try the 100 mile diet.
-Co-ops make this a bit easier by labeling the source of many foods.
+Co-ops make this a bit easier to eat local by labeling the source of many foods.
 You can also look in the Minnesota Grown directory from the Minnesota Department of Agriculture, or join a CSA.
 Here’s a CSA Directory produced by the Land Stewardship Project.

 - Visit a farm!
 Explore Minnesota has a list of farms across the state that are open for tours.
 Check out the Minnesota Made magazine from Farm Flavor.